MarkPearlCoZa/Talk_ModernDayApprenticeships/script.md

 So what were the benefits I saw at 8th Light:

-Firstly, they are technically competetent.
-Being able to take someone who has no professional programming experience and in a 6 month period grow them to the point where they are in MYOB standards really strong is amazing.
+Firstly, being able to take someone who has no professional programming experience and in about a 6 month period being able to grow them to the point where they are at the level they are is amazing.
 I came out of the experience saying it is possible to do this.

-Secondly, they plugged into a market that nobody else is operating at.
-Most of the people working at 8th Light would never have been able to have gotten work as a professional developer anywhere else.
-Being able to say we can take you on even if you don't have a CS degreee opens up the field to pick the brightest talent around.
+Secondly, as an organization 8th Light has plugged into a market for developers that nobody else is tapping.
+Most of the people working at 8th Light would never have been able to get work as a professional developer anywhere else because they simply did not have the experience.
+As an organization, being able to say we can take you because you have the right mindset, even if you currently don't the technical expertise, allows you to focus on putting people first.

-Thirdly, I believe the mentorship approach resonates with me.
-There is something around helping someone else become awesome that is extremely fulfilling.
-I believe that embracing technical mentorship at MYOB would big step forward.
-Right now most of our mentorhsip is still manager led.
-Having been at 8th Light I can see how a developer can mentor a graduate, a senior developer can mentor a developer and so on.
+Thirdly, having seen technical mentorship in action I see what an impact this has.
+There is something about helping someone else become awesome that is extremely fulfilling.
+I believe that embracing technical mentorship at MYOB would be a big step forward for us.
+Growing technical skills should not just be a conversation that you have with your dev lead.

-Having a program where it is clear what that there are high standards gives you a sense of pride for what you accomplis

 # Challenges

-There is a concern about how this filtering process removes some of the diversity they are looking for.
-One of the challenges is a program like this is great if you are single and can dedicate 80 hours a week at the end to graduate, for many people this would not be impossible - for instance if you are a single parent this would not be possible, and so they are looking at modifying this process and are considering adjusting it to be a little longer.

-It is developers who love to write software and who care about high quality code.
-It is way more than marketing for them.
-They have a lifelong learning culture.
+Now let's talk about some of the challenges you could face.

+There is a concern about how these various filters removes some of the diversity that other companies would have.
+For instance, having to work 160 hours over a two week period may make it hard for certain people to work their way through the program.
+It may not be an option you are single parent.

+What's you career path after you become a crafter?
+8th Light has a clear vision of reaching the level of crafter, but it isn't so clear after that.
+I know they are aware of this

+# In closing

 Apprenticeship program gives them a shared set of virtues and principles.
 It's a way for them to scale without loosing what makes 8th Light 8th Light.